What is a Partnership Agreement? A Colorado Business Law Guide

 9. Partner Withdrawal or Exit

 What happens if a partner wants out?
-A good agreement will:
+A beneficial agreement will:

 • Define notice requirements for leaving the partnership